-We are manually curating above-mentioned lists for the control of chemical warfare agents and precursors, annotating them with chemical structures (exact structures for individual chemicals and Markush structures for families of chemicals) as well as simplified molecular-input line-entry system (SMILES) notations.
+We are manually curating above-mentioned lists for the control of chemical warfare agents and precursors, annotating them with chemical structures (exact structures for individual chemicals and Markush structures for families of chemicals) as well as simplified molecular-input line-entry system (SMILES) notations (Note 2).
 We are also annotating the tables with information that highlights the overlaps within the various lists, noting for each entry of each list whether that chemical is covered by one or more additional lists, either as an individual chemical or as a member of a family of chemicals.
 Importantly, to further highlight overlaps and differences between the lists, we also provide a synoptic table in which all the lists are provided side-by-side on one page.

 Table 1: CWC Schedules

-- Table 4 (Coming soon!): Annex V of the WCO Strategic Trade Control Enforcement Implementation Guide
+Table 5 (Coming soon!): Annex V of the WCO Strategic Trade Control Enforcement Implementation Guide

+Note 1.
 It is worth emphasizing that the purpose of these lists is to support efforts to control CW proliferation.
 None of these lists should be construed as an exhaustive compilation of chemical warfare agents and precursors.
 Indeed, the CWC includes in its definition of chemical weapons “any chemical (emphasis added) which through its chemical action on life processes can cause death, temporary incapacitation or permanent harm to humans or animals.”
 Hence, any weapon designed to bring about death, temporary incapacitation, or permanent harm through the toxic properties of chemicals is to be considered a chemical weapon, and any toxic chemical at the basis of such weapons is to be considered a chemical warfare agent.